Border Security, Economic Opportunity, and Immigration Modernization Act of 2013: Nonimmigrant Agricultural Visa Program

 This program will be the new agricultural guest worker program, and will replace the current H-2A program which will be repealed by the bill.
 This program increases the number of workers available, and makes several key changes, such as allowing "permanent" guest workers (in the sense that the nonimmigrant agricultural visa would be portable from employer to employer as seasons change, rather than requiring a new visa for each season as the current H-2A program does) rather than only seasonal workers as the current H-2A program does.
 The bill also increases worker protections and raises minimum wages for agricultural workers.

-Farm owners and farm workers have generally joined together in support of these provisions of the bill.
+Farm owners and farm workers have generally joined in support of these provisions of the bill.

 Reforms to Nonimmigrant Visa Programs

 The bill makes numerous reforms to nonimmigrant visa programs, including the H-1B, L, student visa, visitor visa, and H-2B programs.
 The reforms are designed to in some cases make the programs easier to use, and also to enhance the systems used to monitor compliance by nonimmigrant visa holders with the visa requirements.

 The annual cap on H-1B visas is increased substantially (from 85,000 to 205,000), but additional recruiting requirements are added that require positions first be posted on a government website for 30 days and offered first to qualified U.S. workers.
 The Department of Labor is given greater authority to review and challenge hiring decisions.
 Technology firms are lobbying against these provisions of the bill, arguing that it creates unwarranted governmental intrusion into internal hiring decisions and hampers the companies' ability to attract the most qualified employees from abroad.
 Senator Hatch of Utah has introduced an amendment that would remove these requirements.